 - There’s a good chance that you’ll build a very loyal customer base if your service produces the results that your clients want.

-Cons of Value Based Pricing:
+Cons of using a Value Based Pricing Strategy:

 - It may require that you use highly skilled team members to deliver your service to get the results that you are promising which can drive up your costs.